axe714/Employee-Tracker/README.md

 - Functionalities of the application include:
 ```
-1. Add and view departments
+1. Add, delete and view departments
-2. Add and view roles
+2. Add, delete and view roles
-3. Add and view managers
+3. Add, delete and view managers
-4. Add, view, delete, and modify an employee's role/manager
+4. Add, view, delete, and modify an employee
-5. Sort employees by manager department or role
+5. Sort employees by manager, department or role
 ```

 ## License 📃